 There are already existing WTE facilities near NYC that take mixed municipal solid waste: Newark, Rahway and Camden, NJ; Westbury, Babylon, East Northport, and Peekskill,NY; Bridgeport, Hartford, and Bristol, CT; Peekskill, NY; and Chester, PA.

 NYC now disposes of some of its mixed municipal solid waste at the Covanta WTE facility in Newark, NJ.

 Could a vendor build and operate a new incinerator for sewage biosolids in NYC?
-Yes.
-However, an incinerator dedicated to biosolids instead of MSW would be more expensive to comply with Federal emissions rules, and finding a site and getting permits might be difficult.
+In theory, yes.
+However, an incinerator dedicated to biosolids instead of MSW would be more expensive to comply with Federal emissions rules, and finding a site and getting permits would be difficult.

 Could NYC dispose of biosolids at any of the existing WTE facilities in the area?
 Maybe - if their permits could be modified to take sewage sludge biosolids.
 And depending on the price.